Nase00/lamprey/README.md

 # How it works

-Most standard desktop computer motherboards have a set of front panel headers exposed for variation purposes.
+Most standard desktop computer motherboards have a set of front panel headers exposed for various purposes.
-Among these are pairs of pins used to boot and reset the system.
+Among these are pins used to boot and reset the system.
 When a motherboard is installed in a case, wires from the power and reset buttons are plugged directly into these headers.
-Each button has a + and - end, and the act of pressing a button simply connects these two ends.
+Each button has a + and - pin, and the act of pressing a button simply closes the circuit between them.

-This project consists of a WiFi-enabled microcontroller connected to these headers, allowing the capability to remotely initiate a
+This project consists of a WiFi-enabled microcontroller spliced between these headers, giving the capability to remotely initiate a
 [cold boot](https://en.wikipedia.org/wiki/Reboot_(computing)#Cold_vs._warm_reboot) or
 [hard reboot](https://en.wikipedia.org/wiki/Reboot_(computing)#Hard_reboot).
 The only requirement for it to function is that your system's PSU is switched on and plugged in.